This is the multi-page printable view of this section. Click here to print.

 Installation Guide

-IP Registration
+IP registration

 • To add a new IP, click the Add button.

-• To remove an existing IP, select the corresponding IP from the list and click the Delete button.
+• To remove an existing IP, select the IP from the list and click the Delete button.

 5 - Monitoring

-Console Access Log
+Console Access History

-Console Access Log Features
+Console Access History Feature

 • Event ID